 - Add the 1 cup of water, cover and cook on medium for 10 minutes to cook the tomatoes.

-- Uncover and add the cooked squash and cook till liquid is dry (Read notes for more info)
+- Uncover and add the cooked squash and cook till liquid is dry (SEE NOTES)